dotnet/corefx/Documentation/project-docs/glossary.md

-# Platform Names
+# Glossary

-Over the years, we've accumulated quite a few names, platforms, and components that can make it hard for folks (including us) to understand what we're referring to.
+Over the years, we've accumulated quite a few terms, platforms, and components that can make it hard for folks (including us) to understand what we're referring to.
 This document has a list that will help to qualify what we mean by what.

 This will also list some aliases.
 As you'll see the aliases aren't always correct -- they are merely listed to help you find the better and less confusing terminology.

+## Terms

 In this document, the following terms are used: